gchq/gaffer-docker/kubernetes/gaffer/docs/kind-deployment.md

 # Deploying Gaffer using kind
+All the scripts found here are designed to be run from the kubernetes/gaffer folder.

 First follow the [instructions here](../../kind-deployment.md) to provision and configure a local Kubernetes cluster, using [kind](https://kind.sigs.k8s.io/) (Kubernetes IN Docker), that the Gaffer Helm Chart can be deployed on.

+Then update the Accumulo users' passwords in the values.yaml file.
+These are found under `accumulo.config.userManagement`.

+Gaffer is then ready be deployed:

 ```bash
 export HADOOP_VERSION=${HADOOP_VERSION:-3.2.1}